 - 1. We strongly oppose discrimination against persons on the basis of sex, race, religion, national origin or handicapped status. - 2.
 We further oppose: - 2.1.
 Minority business funding quotas; - 2.2.
-The use of federal funds by any institution or agency that discriminates on the basis of any of the factors set forth above; - 2.3.
+The use of federal funds by any institution or agency that discriminates on the basis of any of the factors set forth above: - 2.3.
 Expansion of remedies available under present civil rights laws to include compensatory, punitive damages and attorneys' fees; - 2.4.
 Legislation, or regulation, that directly or indirectly results in implementing hiring quotas as a defense against allegations of discriminatory hiring practices; and - 2.5.
 Any program which tends to separate, isolate, segregate or divide the people of our country under the guise of emphasizing ethnic diversity. - 3.
 We support amending 42 USC Section 1988 of the United States Code to stop the funding of attorney fees in civil rights cases with taxpayer dollars for special interest groups. - 4.
-We support working service animals be clearly marked and harnessed before entering a place of business.
+We support working service animals be clearly marked and harnessed before entering a place of business. - 5.
+Any person has a right to protect his or her property, family and life. - 6.
+Any person or entity engaged in riots, demonstrations or civil disobedience may not bring civil or legal suit against anyone defending or protecting private property.